Matrix Model for Teens and Young Adults

 Essential Components

-• Use manualized Matrix Model materials.
+• Using manualized Matrix Model materials

-• Reading and discussing a topic in each group.
+• Reading and discussing a topic in each group

-• Substance abuse.
+• Substance abuse

-• Being the family of a substance user.
+• Being the family of a substance user

 Delivery Setting